rhuebler/HOPS/README.md

 post to run the postprocessing

--c --configFile specify the path to a valif config file for amps which values are mandetory is explained in the config file section of this manual
+-c --configFile specify the path to a valif config file for amps which values are mandetory is explained in the config file section of this manual this optional and only necessary to overwrite default values.

 -o --output specify a valid path to the output directory best avoid all characters reserved for unix prompts